Gukurahundi: Background

-Before the Rhodesian Bush War, the main black nationalist organisation in Southern Rhodesia, the Zimbabwe African People's Union (ZAPU), split into two groups in 1963, the split-away group being the Zimbabwe African National Union (ZANU).
-Though these groups had a common origin they gradually grew apart, with the split away group, ZANU, recruiting mainly from the Shona regions, while ZAPU recruited mainly from Ndebele-speaking regions in the west.
+Before the Rhodesian Bush War the main black nationalist organisation in Southern Rhodesia, the Zimbabwe African People's Union (ZAPU), split in 1963.
+The breakaway group became the Zimbabwe African National Union (ZANU).
+ZANU recruited mainly from Shona-speaking regions while ZAPU drew strong support from Ndebele-speaking areas in the west, although it remained a multi-ethnic party with significant Shona support in other provinces.

 There is a much earlier source for Ndebele hostility to the Shona, going back to the arrival in 1837 of Mzilikazi and his Matabeleland kingdom.
-Mzilikazi carved out a territory for himself by fighting and dispossessing the local VaRozvi led by Changamire Chirisamhuru, the then patriach.
+Mzilikazi carved out a territory for himself by fighting and dispossessing the local VaRozvi led by Changamire Chirisamhuru.